GrantMe - EdTech

 Product Manager, COO, Student Success Manager, Student Success Team (Content Management Team)

-We have over 3,000+ scholarships that the Student Success content management team keeps updated.
-These scholarships often change their application process every year, but we were having trouble keeping up.
-This resulted in students writing scholarship applications based on out-dated information, which led to negative reviews, poor user experience, and even refunds.
+We have over 3,000+ scholarships that our content team keeps updated.
+These scholarships change their application process every year, and we could not keep up.
+This resulted in students writing scholarship applications based on old information, which led to negative reviews, poor user experience, and even refunds.

 For this problem, we worked with the content team to improve our scholarship updating process.